How many zeroes? Counting the number of solutions of systems of polynomials via geometry at infinity (Draft III): Noetherian rings, Hilbert's basis theorem, annihilators

-Assertion \eqref{mp:prime-avoidence} of \cref{thm:mp} is sometimes referred to as ``prime avoidance''; see \cite[Lemma 3.3]{eisenview} for a stronger variation and geometric interpretation.
-A ring $R$ is called {\em Notherian} if every nonempty set $\scrI$ of ideals in $R$ has a maximal element with respect to $\subseteq$, i.e.\ there is an ideal $\qqq \in \scrI$ such that the only element of $\scrI$ containing $\qqq$ is $\qqq$ itself.
+A field is Noetherian, since the only proper ideal of a field is the zero ideal.
 It is straightforward to check that the ring of integers, or more generally, any PID is Noetherian.
-Hilbert's basis theorem (\cref{thm:Hilbert-basis}) implies that quotients of polynomial rings in finitely many variables over a field are also Noetherian.
+Hilbert's basis theorem (\cref{thm:Hilbert-basis}), which we prove next, implies that (quotients of) polynomial rings in finitely many variables over a field are also Noetherian.
 Most of the rings that appear in this book are Noetherian.
 The ring $R[x_1, x_2,\cdots]$ of polynomials in infinitely many variables $x_j$, $j \geq 1$, over a ring $R$ is {\em not} Noetherian, since e.g.\ the sequence of ideals $\langle x_1, \ldots, x_n \rangle$, $n \geq 1$, does not have any maximal element.

-A {\em zero-divisor} in a ring $R$ is a nonzero element $f$ such that $fg = 0$ for some nonzero $g$.
-Given $g \in R$, one writes $(0:g)$ for the set of all $f \in R$ such that $fg = 0$; in other words $(0:g)$ is the {\em annihilator} of $g$.
-It is clear that the set of zero-divisors is precisely the union of the annihilators of the nonzero elements of $R$.
+\begin{thm}[Hilbert's basis theorem] The ring of polynomials in finitely many variables over a Noetherian ring is also Noetherian. \end{thm}